eGSM-platform/egsm-supervisor/readme.md

 6. Run `node main.js`
 7. The application is now running

-Please not that restarting this application will erase all previous aggregated information from the database!
+Please note that restarting this application will erase all previous aggregated information from the database!